richandersonio/go-abuseipdb/README.md

 ## Prerequisites

-### seting up the api key

 The package and examples require an API key from https://www.abuseipdb.com.
-Go to there site to get this.
+Go to their site to register and create one.

-One you have your API key you have to setup the environment variable "ABUSEIPDB_API_KEY":
+One you have your API key setup the environment variable "ABUSEIPDB_API_KEY":

 ```bash
 export ABUSEIPDB_API_KEY=YOUR_API_KEY
 ```

+## Examples

 ###  Check IP Example